LudovicPatey/zooviewer/README.md

 The *key* key is a short string which is unique among the edge kinds.
 This is used for the edges relation.

 The *edges* key contains a list of other edge kind keys.
 There is an arrow from an edge kind to another edge kind if having an implication of the first kind implies having an implication of the second kind.
 The relation between edge kinds in not transitive.

+### Patch

+There are some places in the front-end were the zookeeper needs to replace the standard formatting functions by some custom functions.
+A patch is a javascript function specified in the JSON database, and which will replace a function in the front-end.
+It is part of the dictionary *patches* of the *meta* key.
+It is of the form

+	"patches" : {
+		"patch key" : "function body"
+	}

+There are a few patch keys, whose extensive list is available in [scripts/tools/patches.js](https://github.com/LudovicPatey/zooviewer/raw/master/scripts/tools/patches.js).
+The value is a string of a javascript function body whose free variables are the same as the corresponding function in [scripts/tools/patches.js].
+The original function is available at "patch key.original".
+For example, you can set

+	"patches" : {
+		"panel.contextual.property" : "var ret = Patches['panel.contextual.property.original'].call(this, key, property); return 'customized ' + ret;"
+	}

+This patch will add the prefix "customized " to every property description in the contextual panel.

 ## Credits